binaryage/totalfinder-web/tweaks.md

 ### Folders on Top

-In browser views displays first folders and then files.
+In browser views, displays folders first and then files.
 More in [Folders on Top](/folders-on-top).

 ### Always Maximize

 By default OSX applications maximize to take available space but they don't take more space than they actually need to display without scrollbars.

-When checked, clicking green maximize button in the top left window frame corner will maximize TotalFinder to full available screen space.
+When checked, clicking the green maximize button in the top left window frame corner will maximize TotalFinder to the full available screen space.

 When unchecked, you may also hold SHIFT and click the green button to maximize to full screen as if it were checked.